KKoovalsky/JunglesDataStructs/README.md

 # Jungles data structs

+Documentation of data structures defined within this library.
+C++17 is necessary.

+## jungles::make_and_enable_member_as_isr_handler

-## Enables member function as the ISR handler
+Enable a member function as an ISR handler

 Typical approach for such scenario would be like that for such a class: